Empower Your Practice

 1. First things first, check the legal stuff.
 Verify that a building is legally permitted to be a doctor's office.
 Before you can even open your doors, you will need to obtain the proper permits from your local authorities.

 2. Think about your patients' convenience.
 Is it close to bus stops or train stations?
 But if folks do drive, is there parking to accommodate them?
-The more convenient you are to connect with, the more attractive a practice you’ll be.
+The more convenient you are to connect with, the more attractive a practice you will be.

 3. The building must follow all building codes.
 This includes things such as marked fire exits, emergency lighting and being wheelchair accessible.

 4. Infection control is huge for a medical practice.
-You’ll need a plan for proper sanitation, clinical waste disposal, and procedures to keep everyone healthy.
+You will need a plan for proper sanitation, clinical waste disposal, and procedures to keep everyone healthy.
 This is critical for your reputation.

 5. Think about security like commercial CCTV cameras, alarm systems, and most importantly, secure digital storage for all your patient records.